-If you are tired of sending out your resume into a “black hole” it’s time you used a recruiter to help you with the search.
-Our first task is to speak with you to determine your objective and make sure your objective is a realistic one in our job market today.
+If you are tired of sending out your resume into a “black hole” perhaps it’s time you used a recruiter to help you with the search.
+“Our first task is to speak with you to determine your objective and make sure your objective is a realistic one in our job market today.”
 Working with a recruiter can take a lot of the pressure off you.
 You are probably employed now and don’t have a lot of time to dedicate to a job search.
 Knowing how a recruiter works can also make your professional relationship a successful one.
 Here are a few ‘tips’ to keep in mind.

 - Don’t work with more than 1 or 2 recruiters in any one location.
 Too many recruiters “knocking” on the same employer doors can be a detriment to you.
-Often times if a resume is submitted by more that one staffing company the client will just drop it from consideration.

 - Do not “hide” aspects of your job search from the recruiter.
 Our clients expect us to know where you are with regards to your search.
 If an interview is coming up that we did not arrange for you just let us know.
 Alert us to anything that affects your job search status.

 - Follow the recruiter’s advice.
-We know you are intelligent and capable but we do this for a living, everyday.
+We know you are intelligent and capable, but we do this for a living, every day.
 Be sure to read Southern Recruiting Solutions’ Interviewing Tips.